The Joys of a Dysfunctional, Symbiotic Relationship

 Like a writer's cat should.

-The night that Olivier & I stayed up all night talking about his big move to the U.S., when we decided at 2am that it would probably be a lot easier for me to move to France instead, the first thing I said to him was, “Can I bring Cat?
+The night that Olivier and I stayed up all night talking about his big move to the U.S., when we decided at 2am that it would probably be a lot easier for me to move to France instead, the first thing I said to him was, “Can I bring Cat?
 I won’t come if I can’t bring my cat.”

 And it’s not just me anymore.
 It’s happened more than once where Olivier, after a particularly bummer of a day has said, “I’m sad.
 Where’s Cat?
 I need Cat.”